April 26, 2010

 A native of Shanghai, China, Yu studied at the Shanghai Conservatory before coming to Boston to study with Donald Weilerstein, who occupies the Dorothy Richard Starling Chair in Violin Studies.
-He has won First Prize at the Bode Cup Chamber Music Competition in China and Second Prize at the International Henryk Wieniawski Violin Competition (2006).
+He has won First Prize at the Bode Cup Chamber Music Competition in China and Second Prize at the International Competition for Young Violinists in Honor of Karol Lipinski and Henryk Wieniawski (2006).

 Yu has participated in masterclasses at leading international festivals including the Ravinia Festival, Verbier Academy, Morningside Music Bridge, and Yellow Barn Festival.
 He has given solo recitals in China, Poland, Germany, Canada, Singapore and the US and performed as a soloist with the Calgary Philharmonic Orchestra, the Shanghai Symphony Orchestra and the Young Euro Classic Orchestra.
 He also serves as Assistant Concertmaster of the Atlantic Symphony Orchestra and this year has appeared as Acting Concertmaster for several performances, including one at NEC's Jordan Hall.

 Yu wasn’t the only NEC musician among the prize-winners.
 Nigel Armstrong, 20, who studied in the NEC Preparatory School and NEC at Walnut Hill program until 2007, won second prize.
 He also studied with Donald Weilerstein during his time here.